amspath/slidescape/README.md

 # Slideviewer

-Slideviewer is a viewer for whole-slide images.
-It is currently in early development.
+Slideviewer is a viewer for whole-slide images, currently in development.

 ## How to build